Adam Gillen: Career

 In 2000, Gillen was nominated for a TMA Award for Best Supporting Performance in a play for the Royal Exchange Theatre Company's A Taste of Honey.
 In 2011 he appeared as Moses in The School for Scandal.

 Gillen is best known for his role as Liam in Benidorm from 2011 to its conclusion in 2018.
 Gillen's other television work includes The Gemma Factor, Oliver Twist, Just William and The Sarah Jane Adventures.
 In 2010, Gillen appeared in Noel Clarke's 4.3.2.1..
 He appeared in Age of Heroes in 2011.

 In 2014, Gillen appeared in Lotty's War (written by Giuliano Crispini and directed by Bruce Guthrie) at the Yvonne Arnaud Theatre, Guildford.

 In October 2016, he appeared as Mozart in the National Theatre production of Peter Shaffer's Amadeus and reprised the role when the production returned from February to April 2018.
 A filmed performance from the Olivier Theatre was later used in 2020 as part of the National Theatre at Home online series.

 In 2022, Gillen starred as the title role in William Shakespeare and John Fletcher's Henry VIII, performed at Shakespeare's Globe theatre, London.
 The production garnered mixed reviews from critics.

 Personal life

 In 2023, Gillen became engaged to fellow Benidorm star Laila Zaidi; their relationship had been initially reported on in 2018.
+They married in 2026.